Current Research

 Monash IVF Group and University of Melbourne

-Monash IVF Group and Monash University
+Monash IVF Group

-Monash IVF Group and Monash University
+Monash IVF Group and Robinson Research Institute, University of Adelaide

 Genetic studies on male infertility and the trans-generational health of children conceived through ART